Looking for a Neighborhood Guide for Moving to National Landing?

-Are you moving to National Landing for Amazon HQ2?
-We are here to help with our comprehensive guide to moving to National Landing for Amazon HQ2.
+Are you moving to National Landing for Amazon HQ2 or other tech opportunities?
+We are here to help with our comprehensive neighborhood guide to moving to National Landing in Arlington Virginia.

 No matter where you are moving from to work for Amazon (or another local tech firm), you need a trusted and knowledgeable real estate agent with an innate ability to recognize your unique needs and easily mesh with your individual personality.
-With a move to Northern Virginia to work for Amazon, there is a lot of data to digest.
-In all likelihood, if you are moving here to be a part of Amazon HQ2, you are going to want to live in or very near National Landing, but what does that mean exactly?
+With a move to Northern Virginia to work in tech, there is a lot of data to digest.
+In all likelihood, if you are moving here to be a part of burgeoning tech scene you are going to want to live in or very near National Landing, but what does that mean exactly?
 Where are the prime locations?

 So, let us get down to business here.
 The Washington, D.C., metro area has a long history boasting a strong and stable real estate market, particularly in Arlington, Alexandria, and Fairfax, with Falls Church burgeoning in more recent years.
 The neighborhoods of Crystal City, Pentagon City, and Potomac Yard in Northern Virginia are located in Arlington and Alexandria.
 National Landing is a developing, sophisticated and walkable neighborhood that encompass Crystal City, east Pentagon City and northern Potomac Yard in Northern Virginia.
 Many of the neighborhoods in and around this area are well-developed and feature prime real estate, but National Landing itself is a development in progress with approximately 40,000 condos, townhomes, and apartments in the pipeline.
 Currently, nearby housing options include over 400,000 apartments, condos, townhouses, and houses located within a five-mile radius of National Landing in Northern Virginia and Washington D.C., with the prime Virginia options being in North Arlington and Alexandria.
 In terms of neighborhoods local to National Landing, we have listed some of the very best neighborhoods below in chronological order.
 However, “best” is a relative term depending on your own individual needs, but there are a few things all these neighborhoods have in common: they are highly desirable prime locations featuring excellent schools.